marcolino/appalti190-client/SECURITY.md

 - Exposed stack traces.
 We do not consider stack traces by themselves to be a security issue.
 If you find that a stack trace details personally identifiable information or user generated content, please submit a report detailing the issue.
 - Content spoofing by administrative users.
 We allow administrators to inject HTML into specific areas of our products as a customization feature and do not consider that functionality to be a vulnerability.
 - Clickjacking on pages that only contain static content.
-- Auto-complete enabled or disabled
+- Auto-complete enabled or disabled.

 ### Public Disclosure